If you like the work I do on this blog, please consider supporting it via my Patreon.

-EDIT TO ADD: I have an example of blocking in that I did in this PDF from Reaper, which also includes more information on painting lights and shadows to match a directional light source: http://www.reapermini.com/images/dungeondwellers/07002_BaranBlacktree_PG_low.pdf
+I used the block in method to paint Baran Blacktree, and there’s an example of it in a PDF I wrote for Reaper.
+It also includes information on painting lights and shadows to match a directional light source.

 And at this point it probably won’t come as a shock to learn that this is something else practiced in traditional painting.
-You can get an overview with some nice examples of block in compared to finished painting here: https://seattleartistleague.com/2016/10/21/blocking-in/
+You can get an overview with some nice examples of block in compared to finished painting.

-You can also read about a traditional art technique of underpainting with colour called the ébauche here: https://www.jeffhayes.com/techniques-of-painting/ebauche-underpainting-dulled-colors/ (The videos linked from that page seem to have been taken down unfortunately.)
+You can also read about a traditional art technique of underpainting with colour called the ébauche.
+(The videos linked from that page seem to have been taken down unfortunately.)

 Whew, that is a lot of information to parse!
 So I think that I should bring this post to a close.
 I have had some questions in response to my first post about contrast that were really more related to blending.
 It is definitely more challenging to create smooth transitions when you have a more extreme range between your darkest shadow and lightest highlight.
 So you aren’t necessarily doing anything ‘wrong’ if you find that happening!
 I am considering whether to write a post with some tips for blending.
 I generally reserve extensive discussion of blending for convention painting classes where I can easily demonstrate the techniques and brush handling that I use.
 In the meantime, here are some additional resources you might find useful.

-Layering is not the only method for blending, though for a variety of reasons I do think it is useful for every painter to learn.
+Layering is not the only method for blending, although for a variety of reasons I do think it is useful for every painter to learn.
 Anthony Rodriguez (Pirate Monkey Painting) has a good overview of the major blending techniques (including layering) on this site.
-His full length videos have been lost (he’s recreating these on Patreon I believe), but the text articles under the Brushwork Technique Articles heading include animated gifs that are great illustrations of the techniques: https://piratemonkeypainting.wordpress.com/2017/01/21/pirate-monkey-painting-basics-layering/
+His full length videos have been lost (he’s recreating these on Patreon I believe), but the text articles under the Brushwork Technique Articles heading include animated gifs that are great illustrations of the techniques.

 Remember – ultimately the contrast is more important than the blending!